SYSU-STAR/H2-Mapping/README.md

    (4) Ensure that there will be no frame with a minimum depth smaller than max_depth.

+2. Modify the tracking configuration file in `src/dvins/config/uav2022/uav_nerf.yaml` to suit your specific device.

-2. To execute the code similar to the provided demo.
+3. To execute the code similar to the provided demo.

 ## Evaluation